TonkersTinkers/F7ObjectHelperEditor/README.md

 # F7 Inspector Window for Unity Editor

-Free, open-source Unity Editor extension that lets you:
+Open-source Unity Editor extension that lets you:

 - Quickly select any GameObject in your scene with F7 (or via the Tools menu)
 - Pop up a dedicated, floating Inspector window showing all components and properties exactly like the built-in Inspector
 - Remember your last window position and size across Unity sessions
-- Store your “target” object by name once, then just hit F7 to jump right to it—no more hunting through Hierarchy during play-mode debugging
+- Store your “target” object by name once, then just hit F7 to jump right to it.

 ---